REHEARSAL MODULE 4 - 2017/8

 Support students through a rehearsal process that leads to a first public production.

-Give students the chance to experience two different forms of public performance.
+Give students the chance to experience public performance for the first time.

-Develop student’s process of preparation and rehearsal to involve repeat performances.
+Develop student&rsquos process of preparation and rehearsal to involve repeat performances.

 The learning and teaching methods include: